 When I went to bed on those nights, I did not toss and turn and grumble about pain in my legs.
-After one walk, I came home fully intending to take Tylenol for the first time in weeks but I took a few drops of CBD and decided to write a quick letter first.
-(I really don’t like to take medicine if I can avoid it.)
-By the time I had finished the letter, my pain was gone!
+After one walk, I came home fully intending to take Tylenol for the first time in weeks, but I took a few drops of CBD and decided to write a quick letter first.
+(I don’t like to take medicine if I can avoid it.)
+By the time I had finished the letter, my pain had vanished!

 I had also forgotten that I had taken a few drops of CBD oil.

-I know that if I walk up hills, hurry on the stairs, sit too long, or carry something heavy it is going to make my hip hurt.
-Carrying something over my shoulder has caused pain since I was a teenager, yet now and then I do it anyhow because it’s convenient.
+I know that if I walk up hills, hurry on the stairs, sit too long, or move something substantial, it is going to make my hip hurt.
+Carrying something over my shoulder has caused pain since I was a teenager, yet now and then, I do it anyhow because it’s convenient.

 And because I’m stupid like that sometimes.